mikeshardmind/async-utils/readme.md

 A more detailed policy will be provided when I'm more sure of the ergonomics of the provided APIs

+### Subclassing

+Unless specifically documented as supporting it, none of the types within are intended to be subclassed, and things which impact that will **not** be taken into account.
+These are not marked with ``typing.Final`` due to typecheckers not supporting the usage pattern required to have lazy typing imports when taking ``Final`` into account.

 ### Just tell me how to install it already

 ```